We love an inquisitive mind here at the NCHP and of course we are always happy to answer your questions.

 When will I hear whether my application has been successful?

-Once you have sent your application form to us, we will respond to you within a week to arrange an informal telephone interview.
+Once you have sent your application form to us, we will respond to you within a week to arrange an informal interview over Zoom.
 We will then contact you within a week of your interview to let you know the outcome and if you are successful to offer you a place.

 I have been offered a place, what happens now?